brevzin/brevzin.github.io/_posts/2020-12-19-cpo-niebloid.md

 But... we don't want to specify algorithms as overload function call operators.
 We want to specify algorithms as, well, algorithms.
 As functions.
 So we insert this wording about how magically all of these functions inhibit ADL, so that we can have sane specification.
 Even though our _only_ current language mechanism for living up to this specification is to make them objects.

 And indeed, the `ranges::copy` I wrote there meets the criteria for a _customization point object_.
-It's just... not actually customization point object, because we don't want to call it an object.
+It's just... not actually a customization point object, because we just don't want to call it an object.
 We want to call it a function.

 So it became a niebloid.